getnelson/nelson/docs/src/hugo/content/getting-started/install.md

 Nelson's database is a simple <a href="http://www.h2database.com/">H2</a> file-based datastore.
 Nelson is intended to be running as a singleton and currently does not support clustering.
 Support for high-availability deployment modes are planned for a future release, but typically this is not needed as outages of Nelson have no critical affect on the datacenter runtime.
 </div>

-### Running on Kubernetes
+### Running in Containers

+#### Kubernetes

 Nelson can also be operated on top of Kubernetes (even if that same cluster is the one being managed by Nelson).
-When deploying to Kubernetes, Nelson operates like any other container applciation with the exception that it requires the use of a [Persistent Volume Claim](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) to which Nelson can journal its state (database, job logs etc).
+When deploying to containerized environments, Nelson operates like any other container application with the exception that it requires the use of a [Persistent Volume Claim](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) to which Nelson can journal its state (database, job logs etc).
+Depending on your infrastructure and tooling, special considerations should be taken, some of which are detailed below.

 As the Kubernetes configurations are rather verbose, the Nelson teams has provided a set of example configuration files [in the getnelson/kubernetes-configuration](https://github.com/getnelson/kubernetes-configuration) repository on Github.

+#### AWS ECS

+Since ECS does not support a logical volume claims, like Kubernetes and Nomad, special care must be taken to ensure Nelson can journal its state (database, job logs etc).
+At the time of writing, Nelson should not be deployed to a Fargate cluster due to lack of native support for persistent volumes.
+It may be possible for more advanced operators to construct a resilient storage solution using multiple containers and bind mounts.

+For beginners, the easiest deployment solution will utilize a dedicated ECS cluster and a dedicated EFS filesystem.
+The EFS filesystem will be [attached to the Nelson container](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/using_efs.html) and provides persistence guarantees across restarts in all virtualization layers.
+Deployment into an existing cluster is possible if the operator configures IAM to permit the ECS cluster to create the mount target, but restricts mount target access to a security group held only by Nelson.

 ### Installation Complete